mtdvio/every-programmer-should-know/CONTRIBUTING.md

 We :heart: simplicity.<br>
 We :heart: essential stuff.<br>
-This is why we strive to having less, but most valuable resources in the list.
+We strive to have a smaller list of more valuable resources, quality over quantity.
 </p></details>

 <details><summary>We :heart: widely applicable knowledge/skills. </summary><p>